 Deadline #2: End of Calendar Year

-Many companies ask that employees submit their match requests in a timely manner but will still match donations made in a calendar year until December 31st of that year.
+Many companies ask that employees submit their match requests in a timely manner but will still match donations made in a calendar year, or by December 31st of that year.

 Here are a few examples:

-Aetna matches donations from employees and retirees up to $5,000 per individual per year.
-Aetna also enables employees to allocate a $300 grant to a nonprofit after they volunteer for 20 hours in year.
+Aetna matches donations from employees and retirees up to $5,000 to approved organizations.
+Aetna also enables employees to allocate a $300 grant to a nonprofit after they volunteer for 20 hours in a year.

-Freeport-McMoRan matches donations of up to $40,000 per employee per year to a wide range of nonprofits.
+Freeport-McMoRan matches donations of up to $40,000 to a wide range of nonprofits.
 The first $1,000 donated is matched at a 2:1 rate.
 Anything above $1,000 is matched at a dollar for dollar rate.

 Match request deadline: While Freeport-McMoRan encourages employees to submit matching donation requests at the time of the initial donation, employees can submit matches until Dec.
 31st of the year following the date of the donation.